-- 6.8.2 Precedence for the issuance of Safety Recommendations from an accident or incident investigation is given to the Bureau as the State conducting the investigation; however, in the interest of safety, other States participating in the investigation shall be entitled to issue Safety Recommendations after coordinating with the Director-General/CEO.
-In the interest of safety, the Director-General/CEO, when participating in an investigation conducted by another State, shall be entitled to issue Safety Recommendations after coordinating with the State conducting the investigation. - 6.8.3 A Safety Recommendations shall in no case create a presumption of blame or liability for an accident or incident.
+- 6.8.
+(1) At any stage of the investigation of an accident or incident, the Bureau shall recommend in a dated transmittal correspondence to the appropriate authorities, including those in other States, any preventive action that he considersed necessary to be taken promptly to enhance aviation safety. - (2) Precedence for the issuance of Safety Recommendations from an accident or incident investigation is given to the Bureau as the State conducting the investigation; however, in the interest of safety, other States participating in the investigation shall be entitled to issue Safety Recommendations after coordinating with the Director-General/CEO.
+In the interest of safety, the Director-General/CEO, when participating in an investigation conducted by another State, shall be entitled to issue Safety Recommendations after coordinating with the State conducting the investigation. - (3) A Safety Recommendations shall in no case create a presumption of blame or liability for an accident or incident.